Pinterest Pixel

 Absolutely!
 To convert a vertical bar chart to a horizontal one in Excel, right-click the chart and select ‘Change Chart Type.’
 Then choose the horizontal bar chart option from the list of available chart types.
 Your chart will update automatically to the new orientation.

-How do you change a bar chart from vertical to horizontal in Excel?
+How to change a bar chart from vertical to horizontal in Excel?

 In Excel, to change a bar chart from vertical to horizontal, click on the chart, then select ‘Change Chart Type‘ from the design tab.
 Choose a horizontal bar chart from the options and click ‘OK’ to apply the changes.